omartinsky/PYBOR/README.md

 # PYBOR
 PYBOR is a multi-curve interest rate framework and risk engine based on multivariate optimization techniques, written in Python.

+Please refer to the [Jupyter notebook](main.ipynb) for the overview of main features.

 ## Features
 * Modular structure allows to define and plug-in new market instruments.
 * Based on multivariate optimization, no bootstrapping.